Generalized Supergravity Equations for the WZW Model: Introduction

 \section{Introduction}

 About a decade has passed since the introduction of the GSEs of a prescription invented by Arutyunov {\it et al} \cite{Arutyunov1}.
 The most prominent feature of which is the absence of a scalar dilaton that this is one of the main differences between the GSEs and usual supergravity equations, although on-shell supergravity configurations are special solutions to the GSEs.
 After that, Tseytlin and Wulff demonstrated that the $\kappa$-symmetry constraints of the generalized supergravity (GS) formulation of type IIB superstring on an arbitrary background leads to the GSEs including an extra Killing vector field $I$, rather than the usual supergravities \cite{Wulff3}.
+Then, with the aim of constructing a suitable counterterm (generalized Fradkin-Tseytlin counterterm) for background fields satisfying the GSEs, the calculations of Tseytlin and Wulff were generalized \cite{w.muck}.
 After publication of \cite{Wulff3} it became clear that integrable deformations should satisfy the GSEs instead of usual supergravity equations.
 Since the introduction of the Yang-Baxter deformation \cite{Klimcik11} as a systematic way of generating such integrable deformations, this topic led to the intriguing discovery the GSEs, a new low-energy effective theory (see \cite{Orlando.Yoshida} for an interesting review).
 In fact, the GSEs as the generalization of the type IIB supergravity were found in the context of integrable deformations of the $AdS_5 \times S^5$ type II superstring sigma model \cite{{Delduc1},{Delduc2},{Yoshida1},{Wulff1}} which are closely related to non-Abelian T-duality transformations \cite{{Yoshida2},{Hoare1},{Wulff2}}.
 Indeed, one can find the physical interpretation of the vector field $I$ by employing the Yang-Baxter deformation, because this can be regarded as a solution generation technique in GS \cite{sheikh1} (see, also, \cite{{sheikh2},{sheikh3}}).
 It should be noted that the classical action corresponding to the GSEs has not been revealed yet, and only the equations of motion are presented.
-In Ref. \cite{Arutyunov1}, it has been shown that there is a T-duality transformation rule from a solution of the GSEs to a solution of standard supergravity.
-On the other hand, one can map a solution of standard supergravity with a linear dilaton to a solution of the GSEs by performing a formal T-duality transformation along a direction for which the dilaton is not isometric \cite{Hoare2}.
+In Ref. \cite{Arutyunov1}, it has been shown that there is a T-duality transformation rule from a solution of the GSEs to a solution of usual supergravity.
+On the other hand, one can map a solution of usual supergravity with a linear dilaton to a solution of the GSEs by performing a formal T-duality transformation along a direction for which the dilaton is not isometric \cite{Hoare2}.
 These results indicate that solutions of usual supergravity and the GSEs should be treated on an equal footing in the context of string theory, because the T-duality is a symmetry of string theory.